Umuzi-org/tech-department/content/topics/tilde/understanding-the-review-column/_index.md

 This one is simpler.
 You need to hit these requirements before requesting review:

-1. Linked your card to whatever you were supposed to.
+1. Link your card to whatever you were supposed to.
 Eg if you were meant to create a Google Doc then your card should link to the doc
 2. Anyone with the link should be able to access your project.
 Ie: your work should not be private
 3. The project should be complete and demonstrate competence.